phel-lang/web-skeleton/README.md

 ### Phel code

 1. Write your phel code in `src/`
-2. Execute your web server with `php -S localhost:8080 -t public/`
+2. Execute your web server with
+   - `composer run:dev`: it will recompile the code on every request
+   - `composer run:prod`: it will run the same compiled code on every request

 ### Tests

 1. Write your phel tests in `tests/`
-1. Execute your tests with `./vendor/bin/phel test`
+1. Execute your tests with `composer test`

 ## More about starting with phel